 The sample code in Listing 1 builds an observer query that responds to changes to the user’s step count.

 Listing 1 creates an observer query that receives updates when HealthKit’s step count data changes.
 It starts by creating a sample type for the step count, then it creates the query itself.
 To ensure that this query receives updates when the system or any app saves or deletes step count data from the store, the sample passes in a

 nil predicate.
 Then, in the update handler, the sample code checks for errors.
 If no errors are found, it updates the daily step counts.

 After defining the update handler block, the sample code executes the query using the HealthKit store.

 Apps can also register to receive updates while in the background by calling the HealthKit store’s

 enable method.
 This method registers your app for background notifications.
-HealthKit wakes your app whenever new samples of the specified type are saved to the store.
-Your app is called at most once per time period defined by the frequency you specified when registering.
+HealthKit wakes your app when the store receives new samples of the specified type.
+HealthKit notifies your app at most once per time period defined by the frequency you specified when registering.

 As soon as your app launches, HealthKit calls the update handler for any observer queries that match the newly saved data.
 If you plan on supporting background delivery, set up all your observer queries in your app delegate’s

 application(_: method.
 By setting up the queries in